 Are you looking?
 I am.
 If you’re not certain of deliverance then please say this prayer with me:

 Dear God, I am so sorry for sinning against you.
 I recognize Jesus as Your only begotten Son.
 I believe in His crucifixion and His resurrection.
 I believe that He made this sacrifice so that I could be Your child and that's what I want to be.
 I choose You.
 I choose righteousness.
 Please forgive me.
 Holy Spirit, come now.
 Live in me and mold me into who You made me to be.
 Help me reach my destiny.
 Thank You.
 Amen.

 God bless you and keep you and make His face to shine upon you.
 If you said the prayer above please let me know.
 And to all of you, pick up the Word and join us in getting rid of some rats.
 It’s time.

-I picked this video with Bob and my male followers in mind.
-Be sure to watch Theo Meade’s creation to the very end to see the Ultimate Hero.
+I picked the video in the link below with Bob and my male followers in mind.
+Be sure to watch to the very end to see the Ultimate Hero.
 He resides in all of us who have chosen Him and will do great things through us for God’s glory — if we let Him.
 What heroic thing can we do with Jesus today?